wonsunahn/CS1632_RentACatManual/README.md

 program failed and what requirement is not working (compared to many discrete test cases).
-Also, if that jumbo test case fails somewhere in the middle, that means you will not be testing things later on in the test case, which creates artificial dependencies between things you would like to test.
+Also, if that jumbo test case fails somewhere in the middle, that means you will not be testing things later on in the test case, which creates artificial dependencies between test scenarios.
 We learned the importance of independence when creating test cases in the lecture.
 A test case should test one behavior at a time and all the preconditions and execution steps should all be preparation to test that one behavior.

 3. PRECONDITIONS: You may be tempted to set as the precondition some state after a prolonged interaction with the program.
-For example in Coffee Maker Quest, when testing FUN-DRINK, the outcome of drinking will differ depending on the state of the inventory at that point.
-So you may be tempted to set as a precondition "has coffee, cream, and sugar", or "has no items", depending on what you want to test.
+For example in Rent-A-Cat, when testing FUN-2-RENT-COMMAND , the outcome of the rent command will differ depending on the availability of cats at that point.
+So you may be tempted to set as a precondition "Cat ID 1 is rented out", or "Cat ID 1 is available", depending on what you want to test.
 This can cause problems with reproducibility.

-   Suppose the precondition is "has coffee, cream, and sugar".
-There are a zillion ways in which the player could have ended up with those items.
-The player could have acquired the items in different orders.
-The player could have taken the shortest path to acquire those items, or he/she could have taken a detour.
-Will drinking reproduce the same outcome regardless?
-That depends on how you wrote the program.
-The order in which you acquire the items or what path you took (or who-knows-what-else) may have an impact.
+   Suppose the precondition is "Cat ID 1 is rented out".
+There are a zillion ways in which the player could have ended up in that state.
+The player could have rented out and returned cat any number of times previously.
+And, maybe that history matters... who knows?
+Also that precondition does not mention anything about the state of other cats.
+In theory, it should not matter, but who knows?
 Therefore, per the discussion in the test plans lecture, whenever the preconditions include some internal program state of the system under test, that state is more reliably reproduced if instead those preconditions are expressed in terms of execution steps that achieve that state.
 So, instead of